• Skip to primary navigation

 A screenshot from Chime’s website listing their fees – which is no fees at all.

-Chime is a fintech company, which also means that it has a really good mobile app.
-Indeed, among bank mobile apps, I’d consider Chime one of the nicest and most intuitive banking apps out there.
+Chime is a fintech company, which also means that it has a good mobile app.
+Among the banking apps, I’d consider Chime one of the nicest and most intuitive ones.

 Chime Bank $100 Referral Bonus: Step-By-Step Directions

-With that background out of the way, let’s look at how to earn the Chime referral bonus.
-The process should only take you a few minutes to complete, making this well worth your time – it’s $100 for just a few minutes of work.
+With that background out of the way, let’s look at how to earn your Chime referral bonus.
+The process should only take you a few minutes to complete, making this bonus well worth your time.

 Here are the step-by-step directions to earn your $100 Chime referral bonus.

-2. Do A Direct Deposit Of $200 Or More Within 45 Days Of Account Opening.
-The next step is to do a direct deposit of $200 or more.
-If your employer allows you to change your direct deposit easily, then you can do it through your employer if you want to do it exactly as the terms require.
-My wife uses Gusto for her payroll, which makes it really easy to switch banks for direct deposits.
+2. Complete A Direct Deposit Of $200 Or More Within 45 Days Of Account Opening.
+The next step is to complete a direct deposit of $200 or more within 45 days of opening your Chime account If your employer allows you to change your direct deposit for your paycheck easily, then I recommend doing that.
+My wife uses Gusto for her payroll, which makes it really easy for us to switch banks for direct deposits (we just log into the Gusto website and add whatever bank we want).

 While the terms do say a direct deposit is required, in practice, there are a lot of ways to make Chime think you met this requirement, even if you don’t do a “real” direct deposit.
-In the past, an ACH transfer from almost any bank account would trigger the bonus, but unfortunately, it seems like Chime has tightened up this requirement a bit.
+In the past, an ACH transfer from almost any bank account would immediately trigger the bonus, but unfortunately, it seems like Chime has tightened up this requirement a little bit.
 Back when I did the bonus, I did an ACH transfer from Discover Bank, which instantly triggered the bonus.
-However, these days, most data points seem to show that Discover Bank does not work.
+Some people online have said Discover still works but others have said it doesn’t.
+If you have a Discover Bank account already, I’d recommend doing an ACH push from Discover to your Chime account to see if it works.

 chime referral bonus